mdahiemstra/Meteor-reCAPTCHA/README.md

-# Meteor reCAPTCHA V2
+# Google reCAPTCHA V2 for Meteor

 This package implements the version 2 of Google reCAPTCHA.

-It is a fork of the package [Altapp/Meteor-reCAPTCHA](https://github.com/Altapp/Meteor-reCAPTCHA) which implements Google reCAPTCHA Version 1.
+This is a fork of the package [Altapp/Meteor-reCAPTCHA](https://github.com/Altapp/Meteor-reCAPTCHA) which implements Google reCAPTCHA version 1.

 Google reCAPTCHA is a free CAPTCHA service that protects your site against spam, malicious registrations and other forms of attacks where computers try to disguise themselves as a human.
 In addition to protecting your site, reCAPTCHA also helps digitize old books and newspapers.

-Google reCAPTCHA documentation is available at https://developers.google.com/recaptcha/
+Google reCAPTCHA documentation is available at https://developers.google.com/recaptcha

-Package made with the help of this [StackOverflow question](http://stackoverflow.com/questions/22253196/working-example-of-recaptcha-in-meteor).
+You will need to sign up for an API key at https://www.google.com/recaptcha/admin

 ## Installation